 The online Romance Writing program is designed for new and experienced writers who are serious about their craft and who want to master the art of putting believable relationships on the page.
 The coursework focuses on exploring character in conflict to build coherent, absorbing, well-structured stories.
-These graduate online courses are taught by experts in the field, such as New York Times bestselling romance writer Jennifer Crusie and Dr. Pamela Regis, Vice-President, International Association for the Study of Popular Romance.
+These graduate online courses are taught by experts in the field, such as New York Times reviewed romance writer Alisa Kwitney and Dr. Pamela Regis, President, International Association for the Study of Popular Romance.

 The graduate-level program has five eight-week courses which, taken consecutively, result in a detailed understanding of the romance genre and how to write it, ending with a complete and thoroughly critiqued proposal ready to be sent to editors.
 The courses may be applied to the Master of Liberal Arts program, taken for credit on a non-degree basis or taken as noncredit professional development.

 - Learn from and network with experts and bestselling authors in the field.

 - Participate from any place that has an internet connection: the asynchronous design means you can sign on and do coursework whenever it is most convenient for you.